Computing the twisted $L^2$-Euler characteristic: Examples and applications

 The presentation for $G$ is the same as the one given directly by \textsf{SnapPy}, up to a cyclic permutation of the relator.
-Hence we can access information about the link meridians, obtaining that the cohomology classes of the components $\lambda_1, \lambda_2$ are respectively $(1,-1)$ and $(-1,0)$ in \textsf{v}-notation.
+Hence we can access information about the link meridians, obtaining that the cohomology classes of the components $\lambda_1, \lambda_2$ are respectively $(1,-1)$ and $(-1,0)$ in our basis.
 We can also compute the Thurston norm using an algorithm by Friedl, Tillmann and Schreve for two-generator one-relator groups~\cite{thurst-fox}, verifying the strict inclusion between the two norm balls (again Figure~\ref{fig:L10n14-balls}).

 Specifically, on a few selected points, the Thurston and Alexander norms take on the values in Table~\ref{tab:l10n14-norms}, which completely determine the Thurston norm.
-The last three values are shared by the Alexander norm, while the first is different: accordingly, we expect the first value to be harder to approximate, requiring highly non-abelian quotients.
+The last three values are shared by the Alexander norm; indeed, for $\phi = (0,1),(-1,2),(-1,1)$ our algorithm gives consistent results across several finite quotients, both abelian and non-abelian.

-For $\mathsf{v} = (0,1),(-1,2)$, we quickly get consistent results across several finite quotients (Table~\ref{tab:l10n14-easy}), while the vertex $(-1,1)$ is slightly trickier.
-As shown in Table~\ref{tab:l10n14-medium}, we start out by trying the same quotients as for the other two points with $\mathsf{n} = 4$, in order to infer the true valuations; this allows us to lower $\mathsf{n}$ to $2$ and get a better approximation.
-The apparent limit $\chi^{(2)} = -1$ is confirmed by cyclic prime-order quotients, as expected.

-Finally, we try to compute the twisted $L^2$-Euler characteristic of $\mathsf{v} = (1,0)$, by directly taking higher-class quotients.
-As even $\textsf{exps} = (2)$ gives an abelian $L \simeq \ZZ_2 \times \ZZ_4$, we anticipate a very demanding computation, due to the fast growth of the order of $L$ with respect to the nilpotency class.
+On the other hand, the two norms differ for $\phi = (1,0)$: accordingly, we expect the Thurston norm to be harder to approximate, requiring highly non-abelian quotients.
+As even $c = 2^2$ gives an abelian $L \simeq \ZZ_2 \times \ZZ_4$, we anticipate a very demanding computation, due to the fast growth of the order of $L$ with respect to the nilpotency class.

 In the end, it is hard to get very close to the true value of the Thurston norm, even with $30$ minutes of computational time; however, the results (collected in Table~\ref{tab:l10n14-hard}) are still consistent with Table~\ref{tab:l10n14-norms}.